 EINDHOVEN- Sept 2020- Over the years, The Netherlands has built up a strong reputation for academic and industrial research in integrated photonics.
 This started in the 90s with several entities around Twente University working on glass-based optical channels, which later became the basis of the silicon-nitride-based Triplex platform developed by Lionix.
 Meanwhile, Philips was working on lasers for the first transatlantic optical fibre cables, which later became the basis of the Indium-Phosphide-based technology platform developed at TU (Technical University) Eindhoven.
-In the last ten years, two companies emerged from this TU Eindhoven photonics cluster: EFFECT Photonics and SMART Photonics.
+Two companies emerged from this TU Eindhoven photonics cluster: EFFECT Photonics and SMART Photonics.
 Where SMART Photonics focuses on making photonic chips for a wide range of customers from different application areas, and therefore pursues a foundry business model, EFFECT Photonics focuses instead on developing products purely for the telecommunications market, using external partners for the chip production – the so-called ‘fabless’ semiconductor model.

-EFFECT Photonics started a decade ago as a design house.
-Since its first venture capital investment in 2014, the company has been set on a course to develop its own products for the fibre-optic telecom market.
+EFFECT Photonics started as a design house.
+Since its first venture capital investment in 2015, the company has been set on a course to develop its own products for the fibre-optic telecom market.
 Its focus is on medium-distance communications; typically this means distances of 10 to 100 km, where existing data links need to be upgraded from, for example, 10 Gb/s today to several hundreds of Gb/s tomorrow, to cope with the increased demand for data bandwidth that is expected from the introduction of 5G networks.
 Operators do not want to install new fibres, but prefer to use the existing fibre infrastructure more efficiently.
 EFFECT Photonics products achieve this by sending multiple colours of light through a single fibre, allowing multiple parallel streams of high-speed data to travel through the same network without interfering with each other.
 Customers do not need to change anything on the fibre itself: they just have to replace some equipment at the start and end of the fibre.
 Today’s optical chip technology allows the company to deliver this extra functionality without increasing the cost of the optics.

 “When we started with EFFECT Photonics , the technology was very much still in its research phase” says Boudewijn Docter, President and co-founder of EFFECT Photonics.
 “The academics were working on new building blocks all the time, adding novel functions and features and publishing nice results, but not really taking the time to solidify the process and make a stronger, more reproducible baseline.
 Working on a new project is of course much more exciting!
 In addition, this is also the kind of work for which the universities can typically get their research funding.
 So when we started working on making a real product, we found out that first we had to go back to the basics to make sure we could make the fundamental building blocks more reproducible and better optimised for our application.
 It took us several years to get everything to the level where it needed to be to achieve sufficient performance from all building blocks, while being able to produce things in one process flow.”

 Although the optical chip is the core of the transceiver products that EFFECT Photonics makes, the innovation doesn’t stop there.
 The light still needs to get from the chip into the optical fibre, and the high-speed electrical data signals still need to get in and out of the chip as well.
 The present challenges in photonics packaging are much greater than in traditional electronics packaging.
 Not only is the fibre a fragile and sensitive component, but the alignments require sub-micrometre precision and the assembly needs to stay stable over widely varying ranges of temperature and other environmental conditions.
-“When we initially started this challenge, we first looked at external partners to work with, but in those days – around 2012 – there were no specialised optical packing companies out there.
+“When we initially started this challenge, we first looked at external partners to work with, but in those days there were no specialised optical packing companies out there.
 There were a few players that could do single laser component packaging, but our chips don’t just need one or two optical fibres; they also need several tens of (high-speed) electrical connections to the chip.
 The solutions these parties came up with, all evolved from the basic laser package, were way too expensive for our application.”
 As a result, the company decided to set up shop in the UK where, together with a team of ex-Nortel employees, a packaging and assembly line was created which focused fully on PIC packaging for the telecommunication products.
 “The space inside an SFP transceiver is about the size of a USB stick.
 You really need to optimise every aspect to be able to fit everything in, make sure you stay within the power budget, and keep the cost down”, says Docter.

 For the last two to three years, EFFECT Photonics has been focusing on getting ready for volume production.
 A lot of hours have been accumulated in climate chambers, testing the chips and sub-assemblies in high humidity and at high temperature to mimic an accelerated over-life degradation of the devices.
 “Our products need to be mounted on antennas for mobile data networks.
 These can be placed in remote locations where temperatures and humidity levels can fluctuate a lot.
 And if a product fails, it may not be so easy to get a technician out there to replace it, so we want to prevent that at all cost.